Ä¢¹½ÊÓÆµ

 Another notable thing is that Bodega Bay is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Bodega Bay’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Because of many things, Bodega Bay is a great place for families with children to consider.
-First of all, many other families with children live here, making Bodega Bay a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Bodega Bay has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Bodega Bay is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bodega Bay’s overall crime rate is lower than average for the country.

 Bodega Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Bodega Bay in 2022 was $75,286, which is wealthy relative to California and the nation.
 This equates to an annual income of $301,144 for a family of four.